Cattle Drive: Plot

 Chester Graham Jr. (Dean Stockwell), the spoiled young son of a wealthy railroad owner, gets lost in the middle of nowhere when he wanders away from a train during a water stop.
 He is found by a cowboy (Joel McCrea) who is part of a cattle drive.
 Lucky to be alive, the boy has to tag along with the cowboys.
 He learns the value of hard work, self-discipline and comradeship while working with the men on the trail to Santa Fe.

 Influences

 The basic story—about a rich brat who gets lost in a dangerous place far from home, then learns character and values from the working men who rescue him—echoes that of 1937's Oscar-winning film Captains Courageous, adapted from a novel by Rudyard Kipling.
-The key difference, besides the fact that the leading man does not get killed in the end, is that "Cattle Drive" is set in a desert area and not at sea.
+The key difference, besides the fact that the leading man does not get killed in the end, is that Cattle Drive is set in a desert area and not at sea.

+A variation of the same plot was also used in Season 5, Episode 5 of Rawhide, Incident of the Prodigal Son and in Season 3, Episode 7 of The Virginian, Big Image...
+Little Man.